By: Onkar Sharma

 It was majestic as doe

-Its slender marble dome was just tall and very high
+Its slender marble dome stood tall and went very high

-It was held gracefully on their palms by the mountains
+Held gracefully in the palms by the mountains

-that stood draped in primitive forests of firs and baans
+the mandir stood draped in primitive forests of baans and firs

 with slopes downward garlanded with herbs and wild flowers.

-The pink chill motivated human faith through the remote passage
+The pink chill propelled human faith through the invisible passage.

 Tribals of the distant villages came to plead in guilt

-My limbs were unmoved, eyes transfixed in its devine court
+My limbs were unmoved, eyes transfixed in god’s divine court

-to behold, to seek, and to explore the mystic fort
+to behold, to seek, and to explore the mystic support

-in an unknown sanctum unguarded from all sides.
+in this remote sanctum unguarded from all sides.

-If I could stay for the rest of my life in this premise
+I wish I could stay here forever in this premise

 Believe me I’ve seen a temple in the clouds!